4 min read

 Tax Incentives for Crypto

-When it comes to legal entities, the Law prescribed the possibility of deducting capital gains realized from the sale of digital assets from the tax base, provided that these funds are invested in the share capital of a Company or an investment fund in Serbia.
+When it comes to legal entities, the Law prescribed the possibility of deducting capital gains realized from the sale of digital assets from the tax base, provided that these funds are invested in the share capital of a company or an investment fund in Serbia.

 For example, if a company decides to sell digital assets it owns, using this tax incentive would lead to the effect as if capital gain never happened.
-This way, the company that sold digital assets would reduce its total taxable profit, and on the other hand would create means of funding, say, the establishment of its daughter company.
+This way, the company that sold digital assets would reduce its total taxable profit, and on the other hand would create means of funding for, say, the establishment of its daughter company.

-The Legislator has also prescribed tax reliefs for natural persons who wish to incorporate legal entities by using crypto capital.
+The legislator has also prescribed tax reliefs for natural persons who wish to incorporate legal entities by using crypto capital.
 In such a case, it is possible to reduce the tax on capital gains owed by natural persons.
 In short, a natural person who invests the money obtained from the sale of digital assets in the company’s share capital in the Republic of Serbia is granted a tax exemption in the amount of 50% of the owed capital gains tax.

 These two incentives are designed to make it easier for companies and individuals to invest their crypto capital into business ventures, which could indeed open many business possibilities for crypto owners and enthusiasts.